The discovery of penicillin has often been described as a miracle drug.

 Early evidence from my lab and others hints that, sometimes, our friendly flora never fully recover.
 These long-term changes to the beneficial bacteria within people’s bodies may even increase our susceptibility to infections and disease.
 Overuse of antibiotics could be fuelling the dramatic increase in conditions such as obesity, type 1 diabetes, inflammatory bowel disease, allergies and asthma, which have more than doubled in many populations.

-- can kill disease, viruses and other harmful bacteria
+- kills disease, viruses and other harmful bacteria

 - improves the immune system’s ability to fight against viruses